"Your lives are meaningless compared to HONDO!"

 HOW MANY CANS OF WHOOPASS?

 After foolishly kicking Sam at Hondo's favored watering hole, Selby and Gruder get the worst of it despite getting a two-on-one against Emberato.
 They later lose a rematch at their hideout, with Buffalo providing some backup this time.
 Hondo's ring record gets one mild blemish, though-- that uncontested right cross from Mr. Dow.
-It's likely that Hondo would have taken the high road anyway---David Brian was roughly the same age (57) as Rod Cameron and Jim Davis who had locked horns with Lane in past installments, but looked much older than both.
+It's likely that Hondo would have taken the high road anyway.
+While David Brian was roughly the same age (57) as Rod Cameron and Jim Davis who had locked horns with Lane in past installments, he looked much older than both.

 IS THE CANTINA STILL STANDING?